shapirov103/appmod-blueprints/workshop/README.md

 npm i
 ```

-If your target account/region has not been bootstrapped to allow CDK deplyment, run the following command (only once for each account/region):
+If your target account/region has not been bootstrapped to allow CDK deployment, run the following command (only once for each account/region):

 ```bash
 cdk bootstrap cdk bootstrap aws://<your-account-number>/<region-to-bootstrap>